MACS-30111-23/pa00-Charlottefox/README.md

 # Hi everyone, welcome to my repository!

-My name is **Xinge Li**, you can call me Charlotte.
+My name is **Xinge**, you can call me **Charlotte**.
 I am enrolled in the MACSS program, where I am studying computational social sciences with a strong interest in inequality, bureaucratic system and tax reform.

 Outside of academics, I enjoy rock climbing, hiking, movies, video games, and spending time with cats and dogs (even though I don't have pets yet, but I love them!).
 * ![cats1](20240616000615.jpg)